pcelis/mysite/_pages/log.md

 ---
 ### Week: July 19, 2021
  * Goals:
+   * Debug offsets for 15 LET.
+The program gets killed after more than a day of running.
    * Finish Chapter 4 and resubmit for review.
    * Finish Chapter 5 and submit for review.
    * Finish Chapter 2 and submit for review.